pointcache/JECSu/README.md

 * has to acknowledge Unity specific nature
 * Has to be braindead simple to use
 * Has to be performant as far as generic nature allows
+* Out of the box has mechanism for templating and accessing data for modding/ runtime editing

 What currently exists and how it works: